Vitara Brezza clocks 6L sales within 5 years of launch

-New Delhi, March 4 (IANS) Maruti Suzuki on Thursday said it has cumulatively sold six lakh units of compact SUV Vitara Brezza since the vehicle's launch five years ago.
+New Delhi: Maruti Suzuki on Thursday said it has cumulatively sold six lakh units of compact SUV Vitara Brezza since the vehicle's launch five years ago.

 "Launched in 2016, Vitara Brezza has consistently received appreciation from its customers and critics owing to its all-in-one package of power, refinement, convenience, comfort and premium-ness," said Shashank Srivastava, Executive Director (Marketing & Sales), Maruti Suzuki India.